 Tell your child how learning works (in simple terms, not how a CR book would say it).
 Tell him that disagreements and failures help find problems.
 Tell him learning works by having a bunch of ideas, trying some out, finding some don’t work, and coming up with better ideas.
 Don’t tell him learning feels bad – it doesn’t have to.

 Show him that conflicts can be resolved and solving problems is not just possible but wonderful.
 Live it yourself so your child has a good example.
 (If that’s hard for you, learning more about CR and TCS will help.)

 Some parents make a bunch of rules and want their kid to “listen” to whatever they say.
 They try to be strict, enforce “discipline”, punish their child’s mistakes, and set clear “boundaries”.
 This is about obedience.

 Demanding obedience prevents children from learning.

 Children need to ask questions to learn.
 Most questions aren’t meant to challenge your authority or argue you’re wrong.
 Children usually ask questions because they don’t understand, not to “backtalk”.
 They need more information.
 They’re confused and looking for help.
-They want to know you’re perspective.
+They want to know your perspective.